adrianov/snake/README.md

 - The background gradually shifts from day to night as the snake grows
 - Each fruit has a different point value: Apple (10), Banana (15), Orange (20), Strawberry (25)
 - The "luck" feature gives your snake an 80% chance to auto-avoid collisions
+- When the snake hits itself, there's a 50% chance it will cut off its tail to survive
+- Score is reduced proportionally when the snake cuts its tail
 - Press the opposite direction key to temporarily slow down the snake

 ## Controls